smusp/SEMs_with_lavaan/Green_2023/04_one_way_MANOVA.md

 Compare with the means in Table 21.5.

 By way of completeness, get the error SSCP matrices.
-(Thompson, Lie & Green state that, “the error SSCP matrices were perfectly reproduced by multiplying the variances and covariances in the SEM output by the total sample size” p.
+(Thompson, Liu & Green (TLG) state that, “the error SSCP matrices were perfectly reproduced by multiplying the variances and covariances in the SEM output by the total sample size” p.
 398).

 ``` r
 # Note: In the list of estimates, co/variances are in element "theta"